paopitsiri/TCRLens/README.md

 The script `vae_gan.py` implements a Graph Variational Autoencoder combined with a Generative Adversarial Network (VAE-GAN) for **Generative Augmentation of Non-binding TCR-pMHC-I Interfaces**.
 It learns the structural distribution of experimentally resolved TCR-pMHC complexes and generates synthetic interface graphs to augment the training data.

-All processed interface graphs in HDF5 format are stored in the `data_processed` directory.
+Please place all interface graphs in HDF5 format in the data_processed directory.

 - To perform validation on the dataset, use the `training_EGNN.py` script.
 - For repeated k-fold cross-validation, use the `training_EGNN_rkFold.py` script.